jakubDoka/substrate-tests/README.md

-# Compile Docker image
+# Compile Image

-To compile the chain in docker on mac ensure you have docker installed, then go to the root of this repo, and after that run following command:
+To compile the chain ensure you have docker installed, then go to the root of this repo, and after that run following command:

 ```sh
 source ./scripts/variables.sh &&